We acknowledge the Traditional Owners of the lands and water upon which we meet. This always was & always will be Kaurna land.

 Why?

-The idea for the Minor Works Program has come about from a realisation that there are both infinite potential and resources within our neighbourhood to make great things happen, but that lack of support, know-how and access to infrastructure and networks stop many people from even trying.
+The idea for the Minor Works Program has come about from a realisation that there are both infinite potential and resources within our neighbourhood to make great things happen, but that lack of opportunities, support, know-how and access to infrastructure and networks stop many people from even trying.

 The Minor Works Program attempts to make a difference to that: to empower individuals and our community, foster inclusivity and improve social wellbeing through working collaboratively on innovative and exciting projects that have the potential to create lasting change for individual neighbours and our neighbourhood as a whole.